Kong/kong/README.md

 #### Via Kong's Admin API

-Metrics are availble on the admin API at `/metrics` endpoint:
+Metrics are available on the admin API at `/metrics` endpoint:
 ```
 curl http://localhost:8001/metrics
 ```